+In the first version of this article I advocated upgrading your shave brush to a mid-grade badger hair brush.
 The first real “epiphany” I had when I started my wet shaving journey was my first use of a badger brush.
-I had been using a decent boar brush (an Omega Pro 48) and performed just fine.
+I had been using a decent boar brush (an Omega Pro 48) and it performed just fine.
 Then I got a badger brush.
-It was an el-cheapo Tweezerman (roughly equal to an Escali nowadays.
-BTW I do not recommend that brush) but oh.
+It was an el-cheapo Tweezerman shave brush (perhaps thankfully it’s no longer produced) but Oh.
 My.
 Gosh.
 How it changed the feel of my shave.
 The softness of the bristles, and more importantly the retention of heat from the warm lather, gave me a more luxurious experience.

-Then I upgraded again, this time to a “best” badger (sometimes you’ll see this listed as “super” or “fine” but unfortunately there’s no real agreement on badger hair grading) mid-grade brush…and the clouds parted and the sun shined through.
+Then I upgraded again, this time to a mid-grade badger brush…and the clouds parted and the sun shined through.

-These days, performance-wise, I admit there is a lot more to choose from.
-Synthetic fibers for brushes have come a long way in a short time and are near equal to their badger counterparts.
+These days, performance-wise, synthetic fibers for brushes have come a long way in a short time and I believe are now equal or superior to their badger counterparts, at a lower price point–sometimes much lower.
 Plus there is not the concern that some people have with the “harvesting” (ahem) of badgers.
-Prices are competitive, too.

 A Lather Scuttle

 Originally called a “Moss scuttle” after it’s inspiration, Dr. Chris Moss, a lather scuttle is designed to keep a shaving brush and lather warm throughout the shave.
-The first cream scuttles were made by Sara Bonnyman Pottery but many others have since appeared, such as Georgetown Pottery, Shavebowl, and there is even a “travel” shaving scuttle from Phoenix Artisan Accoutrements (PAA).
+The first cream scuttles were made by Sara Bonnyman Pottery but many others have since appeared, such as Savanna Shaving, Shavebowl, and there is even a “travel” shaving scuttle from Phoenix Artisan Accoutrements (PAA).

 You can even cobble together a “do it yourself” solution with a couple pottery bowls or latte’/soup cups.